North Korean Postal Service: With South Korea

 On April 27, 1950, at an Interdepartmental Meeting on the Far East held by the United States, it was mentioned that "at the present time the only public intercourse between North and South Korea is the delivery of mail every two weeks", which is also the latest verifiable record date for the exchange of mails between North and South Korea.

 On June 25, 1950, the exchange of mail between North and South Korea was interrupted due to the outbreak of the Korean War.
 A total of 165 exchanges had taken place before the interruption.
-After the war, South Korea has spurned suggestions to establish postal relations with the North, fearing that such exchanges would lead only to an influx of subversive materials.
-Nevertheless, in 1960 more than 80,000 pieces of mail from North Korea reached South Korea via third countries.
+After the war, South Korea has opposed establishing formal postal relations with North Korea due to concerns about a potential flow of subversive materials.

-Although an official postal route briefly existed between North and South Korea between 1946 and 1950, it eventually ceased to exist as North Korea–South Korea relations deteriorated sharply and even escalated into war.
+As indicated above, although an official postal route briefly existed between North and South Korea between 1946 and 1950, it eventually ceased to exist as North Korea–South Korea relations deteriorated sharply and even escalated into war.
+However, there is an unofficial channel of postal mail sent between both countries via third countries, with more than 80,000 pieces of mail being sent through this system from the North to the South in 1960.

-North Korea & USSR/Russia
+During the April 2018 inter-Korean summit, members of the 20th National Assembly of South Korea proposed 12 amendments to the Inter-Korean Exchange and Cooperation Act.
+The amendments stipulated that "South Korean residents can report any contact they have with North Korean residents via telephone, letter, telegram, fax, or email to the Minister of Unification afterward, rather than reporting it in advance."
+However, due to the upcoming local elections, fierce confrontations between the conservative opposition and the ruling party, and the downplaying of the summit's outcome, the bill failed to pass.

+On July 30, 2025, South Korean Unification Minister Chung Dong-young approved the abolition of the Guidelines for Handling Reports of Contact Between Civilians and North Korean Residents.
+These guidelines stipulated the standards by which the Ministry of Unification would refuse to accept reports of contact with North Korea submitted by civilians under the Inter-Korean Exchange and Cooperation Act.
+Their abolition provides a legal basis for South Korea to resume private exchanges with North Korea, including mail exchanges.

+With the Soviet Union and Russia

-As early as August 16, 1946, North Korea signed the Provisional Agreement between the Union of Soviet Socialist Republics and North Korea on Postal and Telegraphic Communication.
+As early as August 16, 1946, Posts and Telecommunications Bureau of the Provisional People's Committee of North Korea signed the Provisional Agreement between the Union of Soviet Socialist Republics and North Korea on Postal and Telegraphic Communication with USSR in Pyongyang.

 In 2020, postal and communication services between North Korea and Russia were suspended due to the COVID-19 pandemic.
 In June 2025, Russian Post announced that it had resumed accepting parcels destined for North Korea, with a weight limit of 20 kg and a delivery time of approximately 15 days.
 Parcels are first airlifted from Moscow to Vladivostok, and then transported from there to Pyongyang by North Korean airlines.